Native Ad Options

 - If not set or set to

-, you must include GfpMediaView in the native ad layout and register it with GfpNativeAdView. - If set to
+true, you must include GfpMediaView in the native ad layout and register it with GfpNativeAdView. - If set to

-, it is possible to configure a layout without GfpMediaView, and there is no need to register GfpMediaView with GfpNativeAdView.
+false, it is possible to configure a layout without GfpMediaView, and there is no need to register GfpMediaView with GfpNativeAdView.

-If GfpMediaView is included in the native ad layout and registered with GfpNativeAdView, but GfpNativeAdOptions.Builder.setHasMediaView() is set to false
+If GfpMediaView is included in the native ad layout and registered with GfpNativeAdView, but GfpNativeAdOptions.Builder.setHasMediaView() is set to false, an exception will occur.

 The following example demonstrates how to configure a layout without GfpMediaView and set it to not use GfpMediaView.